 In 2017, I have been researching and writing (with journalist Martha Groves) the Angels Walk self-guided walking and public transportation heritage trail (street markers and guidebook texts) that commemorates the history, architecture and culture of the old Central Avenue hub of African American life in Los Angeles during the Jim Crow era (1900s to 1965).
 Since 1996, Angels Walk LA has been creating heritage trails designed to encourage pedestrians to discover and explore Los Angeles by connecting directly with major transit and rail lines.
 Over the next year Angels Walk LA will introduce trails in Liemert Park, Highland Park and Boyle Heights, as well as in the Central Avenue District.
 Groves and I will also contribute to our project’s marketing effort.
 In the coming months, stay tuned for updates and announcements about the stanchions installations on Central Avenue and the guidebook availability.

-On a more personal note, I was awarded a University of Nebraska Press publishing contact for my first solo book with working title Leisure’s Race, Power and Place: The Remembrance of African Americans in the California Dream.
+On a more personal note, I was awarded a University of Nebraska Press publishing contact for my first solo book with working title Leisure’s Race, Power and Place in Los Angeles and California Dreams in the Jim Crow Era, 1900-1960s.
 This contract came shortly after I earned my PhD in History from University of California, Santa Barbara in December 2015.
 In this upcoming book I examine the history and the memory of several African American leisure sites in southern California communities during the nation’s Jim Crow era, the agents who shaped them and the people who enjoyed them.

 All of these projects for me and others, set up new opportunities to educate people about why history matters in 2017 and beyond.